 11 (77) At the fork before a village turn right, drop down over a bridge and carry on.
 Soon there’s a sign right: ‘Ouadouz/Ouneine?
 24km’ (it’s something with ‘O’).
 The 500m climb to the pass begins.

 19 (69) Tizi n Oulaoune 2200-m high point.
 The track now eases off as it descends.
 (Photo, bottom of the page.)

 54 (34) Sidi ali ou Brahim.
-Turn sharp left, drop down to the stream and up the other side.
+The tarmac carries on 22km to Sidi Ouaziz (fuel) on the N10 but you turn sharp left, drop down to the stream and up the other side.
 The track is initially a bit eroded and loose as it climbs to the first village, but that’s why they invented suspension.
 It then eases off as it rises above the valley on a terrace (right) with great views down to the villages below.
 You could be in the Cevennes or the Pyrenees, but you’re in the High Atlas.
 It could be worse.

 78 (10) Join the tarmac (MH6) by the reservoir.

 83 (5) Roundabout on the N10.

 Trans Atlas: MH21